freekatz/Awesome-Embodied-AI-Datasets/datasets/Language_Table/README.md

 ## Introduction

-Language Table is a large-scale dataset developed by Google Research for open-vocabulary visuolinguomotor learning.
-It consists of 442,226 real robot episodes and 181,020 simulation episodes, covering tasks like block stacking and object rearrangement with natural language instructions.
-The dataset includes RGB images, depth data, and robot joint states, enabling the training of models that can interpret and execute complex language commands in dynamic environments.
-It is released under the Apache 2.0 license, allowing free use and modification for research and development.
-Language Table is designed to push the boundaries of robot learning by integrating language understanding with continuous control, supporting the development of interactive, real-time natural language-instructable robots.
+Language-Table is a large-scale dataset collected by Google Research in 2022 to advance real-time human-robot interaction through natural language instructions.
+It contains nearly 600,000 language-annotated trajectories generated via teleoperation, enabling robots to learn open-vocabulary visuomotor control policies.
+By training on this dataset, robots can execute 10x more diverse instructions than prior methods, covering complex real-world tasks such as object manipulation and spatial reasoning.
+The dataset supports multi-task continual learning and serves as a benchmark for evaluating interactive language grounding in dynamic environments.
+Associated research (e.g., "Interactive Language: Talking to Robots in Real Time") demonstrates its role in bridging semantic commands with low-level robotic actions, pushing the frontier of embodied AI.

 ## Homepage